Merkoba/Meltdown/README.md

 Installable through `pipx` with a single command.

-Should be cross-platform, but only tested on linux for now.
+Should be cross-platform, but only tested on Linux for now.

 Several custom widgets made specifically for this program.